-Austin Estate Litigation Attorney in Texas
+Austin Estate Litigation Attorney

 Few things stir up consternation among family members more quickly and with more volatility than a dispute over an inheritance.
 Surviving relatives, creditors and other stakeholders can seek to contest a will – and take the dispute to court – even if the decedent worked hard to document his or her final wishes in clear and full detail.